vitalk/push_to/README.md

 # push to

 Script that push existing git repos to predefined location.
-For example, to create a bare copy of repos on Dropbox folder.
+For example, to create a new github repository or a bare copy of repos on Dropbox folder.

 ## Usage